Steponas Kairys: Political career

 Kairys joined the Lithuanian Social Democratic Party in 1900.
 The party had already separated itself from the Russian Social Democrats and sought independence for Lithuania.
 Kairys was elected to the Central Committee of the party next year and remained in the leadership roles until the party ceased its activities in 1944.
 During the Russian Revolution of 1905, he participated in the Great Seimas of Vilnius as a member of presidium.
 The Great Seimas clearly expressed Lithuania's intentions to become an independent state, or at least to gain considerable autonomy from the Russian Empire.

 In 1906, he published the first publications about Japan in Lithuanian, in which, based on the sources, he briefly described the social system and the Constitution of the then Japan, which is why he is often called the first Lithuanian japonologist.

-In 1907, Kairys helped to the 5 Lithuanian social democrats elected to the second Duma write speeches and letters.
+In 1907, Kairys helped the five Lithuanian social democrats elected to the second Duma write speeches and letters.
 Before World War I, Kairys worked to promote his party and social democracy.

 After the German occupation during the war, Kairys became actively involved with people seeking independence for Lithuania.
-In 1917 he attended Vilnius Conference where he got elected to the 20-member Council of Lithuania.
+In 1917, he attended the Vilnius Conference, where he was elected to the 20-member Council of Lithuania.
 The council was formed by the conference to declare and establish independence of Lithuania.
 The task, however, was extremely tough because of the German Wehrmacht presence in the state.
 The Germans promised to recognize the state if the council agreed to form a firm and permanent federation with Germany.
-The council issued a declaration to that effect on December 11, 1917.
+The council issued a declaration to that effect on 11 December 1917.
 However, Germany did not keep its word and did not recognize the state.
-The council was torn apart and Kairys with the three others socialists withdrew on January 26, 1918.
-However, on February 16, 1918 they returned to sign the Act of Independence of Lithuania.
+The council was torn apart and Kairys with the three others socialists withdrew on 26 January 1918.
+However, on 16 February 1918 they returned to sign the Act of Independence of Lithuania.
 The act did not mention anything in specific about relations to Germany.

-The council proceeded to negotiate with Germany, which now demanded to void the February 16 decision and recognized the state based on the December 11 declaration.
-On July 13, 1918, the council, in hopes to avoid being incorporated into a personal union with the Hohenzollern dynasty, elected Mindaugas II as King of Lithuania.
+The council proceeded to negotiate with Germany, which now demanded to void the 16 February decision and recognized the state based on the 11 December declaration.
+On 13 July 1918, the council, in hopes to avoid being incorporated into a personal union with the Hohenzollern dynasty, elected Mindaugas II as King of Lithuania.
 This was unacceptable for Kairys and he left the council, this time permanently.
 However, he remained active in the politics: he was elected to the Constituent Assembly and all three Seimas before the coup d'état of 1926.
 The authoritarian regime of Antanas Smetona placed Kairys in an opposition.